JerryTong-GH/SCADR/README.md

 “Multiplex phosphoflow analysis with a single-cell dosage response platform (SCADR) facilitates deciphering lipid and protein phosphatase–dependent PTEN functions.”
 Several figures from this study are available in the Demo section for reference.

+## Test Cases

+As most functions are closely integrated with the app’s GUI, it can be challenging to write automated tests for many of them.
+While some test cases (related to easier, standalone functions) have been implemented, please feel free to suggest additional tests that could improve coverage.

 ## Pull Request and Usage

 Pull requests are welcome.
 Please report bugs, as we're still refining this library over time.